 A study by Mayo Clinic researchers found that most patients with suspected spinal cord inflammation of unknown cause have an alternative, specific diagnosis.
-The research is published in Neurology, the medical journal of the American Academy of Neurology.
+The research is published in Neurology, the medical journal of the American Academy of Neurology as "Evaluation of idiopathic transverse myelitis revealing specific myelopathy diagnoses."

 “Our review draws attention to the critical need to properly diagnose spinal cord disease to initiate appropriate therapy early on and avoid unnecessary and potentially harmful treatments,” says B. Mark Keegan, M.D., Mayo Clinic neurologist and senior author.